• Getting Started

 All classes require range-appropriate clothing.
 All shoes should be closed-toe, and no shirts should be deep-cut such that hot brass can fall and become trapped between the skin and the shirt.

-Additionally, students attending a dynamic course should wear pants that allow for a wide range of movement and may opt for re-enforced knees.
+Additionally, students attending dynamic courses should wear pants that allow for a wide range of movement and may opt for re-enforced knees.